Significant accounting policies

 Note 1.
 Significant accounting policies:

-Cash, cash equivalents and short-term investments:
+Cash, cash equivalents and investments:

 The Company considers all highly liquid investments with an original maturity of three months or less at the date of acquisition to be cash equivalents.
 From time to time, the Company’s cash account balances exceed the balances as covered by the Federal Deposit Insurance System.
 The Company has never suffered a loss due to such excess balances.